cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 | Usage: the group was constituted ad hoc
 | Usage: ad hoc committees to examine specific problems. [临时委员]
 |
-| preclude
-| Definition: to prevent something from happening.
-| Usage: At 84, Jone feels his age precludes too much travel.
-| Usage: In some cases poor English precludes them from ever finding a job.
-|
 | grandeur
 | grandiose
 | Definition: impressive and imposing in appearance or style, especially pretentiously so.